JustenQ/Ultimate-3s-Up/README.md

 Any result of 3 counts as 0.

-On the d10, the 3 face and the 0 face both count as 0.

-On the d36, the 3 face and the 33 face both count as 0.
+On the d36, the 3 face and the 13 face both count as 0, and the 13 counts as two dice.

 All other results count as face value.